 Chapter 1 presents background information about the county of West Sussex and the role of the Monitoring Report.
-The Monitoring Report relates to the period 1 April 2021 to 31 March 2022, but also includes some relevant data and information up to December 2022.
+The Monitoring Report relates to the period 1 April 2022 to 31 March 2023, but also includes some relevant data and information up to December 2023.

 Chapter 2 summarises progress on the Local Plans.
 The Waste Local Plan (WLP) was adopted in 2014.
 The Authorities undertook a five-year assessment of the WLP in 2019 which concluded that the policies have generally performed as expected, are still considered to be consistent with national policy, relevant and effective, and working to achieve the vision and strategic objectives of the Plan.
+Another five-year assessment is being undertaken in 2024 to determine whether the WLP remains relevant and effective.

 The West Sussex Joint Minerals Local Plan (JMLP) was adopted in 2018, and a partial review relating to soft sand resulted in formal changes that were adopted in March 2021.
-The JMLP sets out detailed planning policies for minerals and includes site allocations.
+The Authorities undertook a five-year assessment of the JMLP in 2023 which concluded that it continues to be relevant and effective, and working to achieve the vision and strategic objectives of the Plan.